 And make sure you have less than 25,000.
 If you have more, either you can profile your files with a higher

 -M value, or you can push us by entering an issue to the GitHub page so we can try to sort this out in a better way.

-new_newick_tree.txt, which contains the proper clustering of my splits that can help me visualize my merged run.
+new_newick_tree.txt, which will contain the proper clustering of splits that can be used to visualize the merged run.